dart-archive/intl/README.md

 the message.

       greetingMessage(name) => Intl.message(
-          "Hello $name!",
+          'Hello $name!',
-          name: "greetingMessage",
+          name: 'greetingMessage',
           args: [name],
-          desc: "Greet the user as they first open the application",
+          desc: 'Greet the user as they first open the application',
-          examples: const {'name': "Emily"});
+          examples: const {'name': 'Emily'});
       print(greetingMessage('Dan'));

 There is one special class of complex expressions allowed in the